Home | Playful Learning Activities | Seasonal Activities | Summer | Festive 4th of July Recipes for Preschoolers & Young Children

 Red, White, and Blue Fruit Kebabs

 This simple and healthy recipe uses only a few ingredients: blueberries, bananas, strawberries, and some large skewers to make festive fruit kebabs!
-Young children can help prepare these by washing the fruit, slicing bananas (with a child-safe knife), and putting the fruits on the skewers.
-The best thing about these is that they can be easily customized based on what you have available.
-Swap in raspberries or red grapes, instead of strawberries or use marshmallows in place of bananas for more of a sweet treat!
+Young children can help prepare the kebabs by washing the fruit, slicing bananas (with a child-safe knife), and putting the fruits on the skewers.
+The best thing about these treats is that they can be easily customized based on what you have available.
+Swap in raspberries or red grapes instead of strawberries, or use marshmallows in place of bananas for more of a sweet treat!

 American Flag Toast

-This festive recipe is a fun way to invite children to be creative!
-By offering a few simple ingredients, children can make their own, patriotic toast.
-You’ll need: sliced bread (option to toast the bread if you prefer), cream cheese (or greek yogurt), strawberry jam, blueberries, and bananas sliced into half circles.
-Start by spreading a thin layer of cream cheese or yogurt on each slice of bread, followed by a layer of jam.
-Finally, place the blueberries and bananas to look like an American flag.
-Depending on the age of the children in your care, they might be able to spread their own cream cheese/jam or you can prepare it ahead of time and encourage them to place their own fruit.
+This festive recipe invites children to help create and decorate a tasty 4th of July snack!
+With just a few simple ingredients, children can turn a piece of toast into a red, white, and blue flag.
+You’ll need: sliced bread (option to toast the bread if you prefer), cream cheese (or plain or vanilla yogurt), strawberry jam, blueberries, and bananas sliced into half circles.
+Start by spreading a thin layer of cream cheese or yogurt on each slice of bread, followed by a layer of jam for the flag’s stripes.
+Finally, place the blueberries and bananas on the cream cheese and jam, arranging them to look like an American flag.
+Depending on the age of the children in your care, you can let them spread the cream cheese/jam, or you can put the spreads on the toast ahead of time and invite the children to place the fruit on top.

 Mini Flag Pizzas

-This recipe makes for a great 4th of July lunch or afternoon snack!
-You’ll only need a few ingredients: pizza dough, pizza sauce, string cheese, and pepperoni slices, cut into star shapes with a cookie cutter.
+This recipe is great as a 4th of July-themed lunch or afternoon snack!
+You’ll only need a few ingredients: pizza dough, pizza sauce, string cheese, and pepperoni slices that have been cut into star shapes with a cookie cutter.
 To get started, you’ll roll out your pizza dough and then cut it into circles using a cookie cutter or the lid of a jar.
 If you want to save a step, build your pizza on English muffins instead!
-Then, invite little ones to help by adding the pizza sauce, a few pieces of cheese and a pepperoni star onto the pizza base.
+Then, invite little ones to help by adding the pizza sauce, a few pieces of cheese, and a pepperoni star onto the pizza dough base.
 Once they’re ready to go, bake them in the oven at 425° F until they are golden brown and ready to serve!

 Patriotic Trail Mix

 This recipe is fun, simple, and can be easily customized based on what you have available in your pantry.
-The trail mix gets its red, white, and blue colors from patriotic m&m’s, along with a variety of cereals and snacks, such as graham crackers, pretzels, and Chex.
-Finally, top it off with some mini marshmallows for an additional sweet treat and texture!
-Some other fun things you might consider adding could include Cheerios, peanuts (as long as you don’t have any children with allergies), chocolate chips, raisins, and more!
+The trail mix features red, white, and blue colored holiday m&m’s combined with a variety of cereals and snacks, such as graham crackers, pretzels, and Chex.
+You might add in some mini marshmallows for extra sweetness and texture.
+You might consider mixing in other fun ingredients like Cheerios, peanuts (as long as you don’t have any children with allergies), chocolate chips, raisins, and more.
 Little ones will love dumping in various ingredients and helping to mix everything together!

 Related Articles & Posts